AndreaCeccarelli/gpu-monitor/README.md

 Check that GPU is enabled to measure ECC.
 If not, gpu-monitor.sh may fail.
 Essentially, what is failing is nvidia-smi, that cannot log the parameters reported in gpu-monitor.sh.
 In this case, you need to manually remove the problematic parameters from gpu-monitor.sh.
 Also, remove the same parameters from elaboratedata.py (in the addheader function).

 # How to run
-If  you just downloaded the folders fullattacks, savedmodels and synteticattacks from the google drive, you should only need to set the "--home" flag to make it work.
+If  you just followed the step above, and have the folders fullattacks, savedmodels and synteticattacks with the content from  the google drive, you should only need to set the "--home" flag to make it work.
 Then you can work on the input parameters, depending on your needs.

 Suggested steps: